gflow/GFlow/README.md

 # GFlow
 Software for modeling circuit theory-based connectivity at any scale.
-We developed GFflow to solve large ecological problems in a High Performance Computing environment.
+We developed GFlow to solve large ecological problems in a High Performance Computing environment.
 If solving a small problem or if you are willing to sacrifice some performance, it can be deployed on a desktop computer.

 ## Installation